alx-sch/miniRT/README.md

 #### Role of the Discriminant (Δ):

-The term under the root is called the discrimant ( $Δ = b^2 - 4ac$ ), which determines the nature of the solutions:
+The term under the root is called the discriminant ( $Δ = b^2 - 4ac$ ), which determines the nature of the solutions:

 1. **Δ > 0**: Two distinct real solutions ($t_1$ and $t_2$):
    - The ray intersects the object at **two points**.